 People "in the wild" also make computer agents' plan recognition - the ability to determine what others are doing and why - more difficult, since they often exhibit complex planning behaviors: they may follow multiple plans, interleave actions from different plans, or perform actions that are redundant, wrong, or arbitrary.
 Novel plan and goal recognition algorithms have been developed to enable agents to adapt to people's exploratory and error-prone behavior.
-They use various techniques, including heuristics and approaches that replace predefined libraries of possible plans with generating plans on the fly.
-To enable agents to support people's understanding of plans of other agents (human and computer) in their groups, researchers have designed new types of visualizations for presenting inferred plans to people in ways that facilitate their understanding of others' plans.

-Reinforcement learning algorithms enable agents to learn about their environment and about other agents through exploration and trial and error.
-Mixedagent groups introduce a new possibility: algorithms can incorporate guidance and feedback from people who have relevant task expertise or knowledge of the agent's environment and thus significantly facilitate agent learning.
-W. Bradley Knox and Peter Stone combined feedback from human teachers, who give positive or negative signals to the agent trainee, with autonomous learning about the environment.
-Travis Mandel and colleagues augmented a reinforcement algorithm with a method for querying people about the best action to perform.
-Their empirical studies demonstrated significant improvements to algorithm performance for domains with large numbers of actions.
-Matthew E. Taylor and colleagues showed that agents could adapt a policy to a new domain more effectively if a person first demonstrates how to act in that domain.
-In this work, short episodes of human demonstrations led to rapid savings in learning time and policy performance for agents in different robot soccer simulation tasks.
+They use various techniques, including heuristics and approaches that replace predefined libraries of possible plans with generating plans on the fly.24 To enable agents to support people's understanding of plans of other agents (human and computer) in their groups, researchers have designed new types of visualizations for presenting inferred plans to people in ways that facilitate their understanding of others' plans.25 agent's environment and thus significantly facilitate agent learning.
+W. Bradley Knox and Peter Stone combined feedback from human teachers, who give positive or negative signals to the agent trainee, with autonomous learning about the environment.26 Travis Mandel and colleagues augmented a reinforcement algorithm with a method for querying people about the best action to perform.27 Their empirical studies demonstrated significant improvements to algorithm performance for domains with large numbers of actions.
+Matthew E. Taylor and colleagues showed that agents could adapt a policy to a new domain more effectively if a person first demonstrates how to act in that domain.28 In this work, short episodes of human demonstrations led to rapid savings in learning time and policy performance for agents in different robot soccer simulation tasks.